MANAGEMENT’S DISCUSSION AND ANALYSIS (MD&A) OF FINANCIAL CONDITION AND RESULTS OF OPERATION

 Interest Expense, Financing and Other Charges meanwhile registered at P6.40 billion, 7% higher than P5.98 billion last year, mainly attributed to higher interest expense resulting from a higher average daily loan balance.
 The average interest rate registered at 4.7% as of the past nine months of 2017 compared to 4.5% in the same period last year.

 Project and Capital Expenditure

-Ayala Land spent a total of P41.59 billion for project and capital expenditures as of June 2017.
-48% was spent on the completion of residential projects and 33% was spent on commercial leasing projects.
-12% was spent on land acquisition, new businesses, services and other investments while 7% was spent on the development of its estates.
+Ayala Land spent a total of P63.2 billion for project and capital expenditures in the past nine months of 2017.
+Of the total capital expenditure, 49% was spent on the completion of residential projects and 28% was spent on commercial leasing projects.
+17% was spent on land acquisition, new businesses, services and other investments while 6% was spent on the development of its estates.

-Ayala Land posted a solid balance sheet position in the first six months of 2017 which provides adequate capacity to support its growth plans in the coming years.
+Ayala Land posted a solid balance sheet position as of the past nine months of 2017 which provides adequate capacity to support its growth plans in the coming years.

-Cash and Cash Equivalents stood at P24.55 billion resulting in a current ratio of 1.23:1.
+Cash and Cash Equivalents, including short-term investments and UITF investments classified as FVPL, stood at P25.79 billion resulting in a current ratio of 1.21:1.

 1 Current assets / current liabilities

 2 Total debt/ consolidated stockholders’ equity (Total debt includes short-term debt, long-term debt and current portion of long-term debt)

 3 Net debt/ consolidated stockholders’ equity (Net debt is total debt less cash and cash equivalents, short term investments and financial assets through fvpl)

 4 Total Net income / average total assets